RastogiTanya/Number-Hunt/README.md

   d.
 Game will not be started until both the players have entered their number to hunt.
   e.
 Only integers are entered by the players.

+4. Execution:
+    a.
+Go to the Code_Files folder in cmd.
+    b.
+Type --> "make" without the quotes and press enter.
+Type ./player1.out <any number> press enter.
+    ( eg. ./player1.out 23 this 23 is the original number of player1)
+    c.
+Open one more terminal in the same folder.
+    d.
+Type ./player2.out <any number> press enter.
+    e.
+Start guessing number of both the players.